AlxDroidDev/DynCFDNS/README.md

 All you need is to have your zone configured in CloudFlare and the necessary API credentials.
 DynCFDNS will handle the rest, updating your DNS records automatically based on your current external IP address.

-## ✨ Features
+## Features

-- 🔄 Automatic DNS record updates at configurable intervals
+- Automatic DNS record updates at configurable intervals
-- 🌍 Support for multiple hosts/domains
+- Support for multiple hosts/domains
-- 🛡️ Secure CloudFlare API integration
+- Secure CloudFlare API integration
-- 🐳 Docker support with Docker Compose
+- Docker support with Docker Compose
-- 📊 Comprehensive logging and error handling
+- Comprehensive logging and error handling
-- 🔧 Environment-based configuration
+- Environment-based configuration
 - Minimal Docker image
+- Healthcheck included for monitoring

 ## Future Enhancements:

 - Allow for the creation of new DNS records if they do not exist
 - Support for IPv6 addresses
-- Integration with other DNS providers (AWS Route 53, DigitalOcean, etc.)
+- Integration with other DNS providers (AWS Route 53, DigitalOcean, Azure, GCP, etc.)
 - Web interface for configuration and monitoring
 - Notification system for update failures

-## 📋 Prerequisites
+##  Prerequisites

-- CloudFlare account with API access
+- Cloudflare account with API access
-- Domain(s) managed by CloudFlare
+- Domain(s) managed by Cloudflare
 - Python 3.8+ or Docker

 ## 🔧 Environment Variables